bbepis/XUnity.AutoTranslator/README.md

 TrimAllText=True                 ;Indicates whether spaces in front and behind translation candidates should be removed before translation
 UseStaticTranslations=True       ;Indicates whether or not to use translations from the included static translation cache OverrideFont=                    ;Overrides the fonts used for texts when updating text components.
-NOTE: Only works for UGUI
+NOTE: Only works for UGUI WhitespaceHandlingStrategy=TrimPerNewline ;Indicates how whitespace/newline removal should be handled before attempting translation.
+Can be ["TrimPerNewline", "AllOccurrences"]

 [Http]
 UserAgent=                       ;Override the user agent used by APIs requiring a user agent